Explore

 Community support

 This framework is lauded as one of the most popular cross-platform tools in the world.
 React Native has amassed a community of over 700,000 developers and gained over 117 thousand stars on GitHub.
-That’s because JavaScript is very popular and easy to get into.
-You’ll find no shortage of React Native developers who can help you create the app of your dreams.
+Because JavaScript is very popular and easy to get into, there’s no shortage of React Native developers who can help you create the right app for you.

 The community keeps updating the framework and providing their own solutions.
 There are almost 1000+ community-made component libraries for React Native — your developers won’t have to reinvent the wheel to build a mobile app with the necessary features.
 You’ll find cost-saving, near-native UI components made by other developers that look exactly like the ones Android or iOS use.